 Unlike other options, Lonnie Bird’s School of Fine Woodworking has been offering craft and design programs since 1982.
 Compared to its alternatives, Lonnie Bird School has affordable rates for the nine-month program they’re offering.

-On top of their top-notch class instructors, this school of woodworking catches our team’s eyes for its luxurious workshop accessible to the learners.
+On top of their top-notch class instructors, this school of woodworking is impressive for its luxurious workshop accessible to the learners.
 Considering that it has impressive facilities for furniture projects, the overall program cost seems reasonable.

 3. Marc Adams School of Woodworking

 It’s always great when woodworking schools offer apprenticeship programs.
-Because of this, we cannot deny that Marc Adams School of Woodworking belongs to the list of the top woodworking schools in the world.
+Because of this, I cannot deny that Marc Adams School of Woodworking belongs to the list of the top woodworking schools in the world.

 It’s the best school to consider if you aim to learn architectural woodworking in a week.
-Our resident woodworkers found their Master’s Program quite fascinating as they focus more on technique-building than projects.
+Their Master’s Program is quite fascinating as they focus more on technique-building than projects.
 Their instructions also have fellowship programs the students can sign up for.

 4. The Chippendale International School of Furniture in Scotland